-SaaS applications are ‘leased’ to you or your organization with the expectation that the service provider manages the hardware, software, and the availability and security of your data through a service agreement.
-Other than initial setup and configuration, organizations can quickly get up and running with minimal upfront cost.
+SaaS applications are ‘leased’ for yourself or your organization with the expectation that the service provider manages the hardware, software, and the availability and security of your data through a service agreement.
+Other than initial setup and configuration organizations can be quickly up and running with minimal upfront cost.

-As an added bonus, SaaS services eliminate the need for IT staff to download and install applications on individual computers.
+An added bonus is that SaaS services eliminate the need for IT staff to download and install applications on individual computers.
 Global changes can typically be made from a web dashboard accessible from anywhere on any device.
-Because the SaaS vendor manages all potential technical issues, middleware, servers, and storage, technical staff are free to focus on higher priority initiatives within the organization.
+Because the SaaS vendor manages all potential technical issues, middleware, servers, and storage free technical staff to focus on higher priority initiatives within the organization.

-Something to consider when implementing SaaS is that not all applications are functional with the software alone.
+One consideration is that not all SaaS applications are functional with the software alone.
 Many contemporary office technologies for lobbies, desks, and rooms require hardware for their intended purpose to be realized.
 These application providers typically become platforms for hardware integrations to complete a deployment.
-However, this leaves IT professionals and Facility Managers with the task of sorting through a host of vendor options and competitive bidding with the hope that it all comes together in the end.
-After an inordinate number of installation ‘professionals’ get invited onsite to piece a deployment together, the end result is often a mix of piece-milled software and hardware.
-For this reason, PaaS models are becoming the preferred alternative for office technology deployments.
+However, IT professionals and Facility Managers are left to software through a host of vendor options and competitive bidding with the hope that it all comes together in the end after an inordinate number of installation ‘professionals’ get invited onsite to figure out a new mix of piece milled software and hardware.
+For this reason PaaS models as described above are becoming a preferred alternative to office technology deployments.

 Popular Software as a Service models:

 - Teem by iOFFICE